 Before we start here on the panel, I would like to do a short introduction with the help of a survey which I conducted in the run-up to this event.

-It was an open online survey among interconnection professionals around the globe that is mostly network engineers, but also chief technology officers and in the survey the participants were presented with ten forms of public regulation.
-These range from norms about mandatory peering over disclosure regulation for interconnection arrangements, to schemes of economic incentives for certain actors.
+It was an open online survey among interconnection professionals around the globe, that is mostly network engineers, but also chief technology officers and in the survey the participants were presented with ten forms of public regulation.
+These ranged from norms about mandatory peering over disclosure regulation for interconnection arrangements, to schemes of economic incentives for certain actors.

-And one of the results is want to keep it brief here.
-One of the results is for every one of these items more than one fifth of the 131 participants stated that the nor mal question had influenced the interconnection practices.
+And one of the results is, I want to keep it brief here, one of the results is: for every one of these items more than one fifth of the 131 participants stated that the norm in question had influenced the interconnection practices.

 What does this tell us?
-Globally speaking, interconnection is not as unregulated as it seems in several jurisdictions public jurisdictions are enforced, and secondly there is a variety of public norms that impact connectivity.
+Globally speaking, internet interconnection is not as unregulated as it seems.
+In several jurisdictions public regulations are enforced, and secondly there is a variety of public norms that impact connectivity.

 Regulation is not binary.
-So we would be oversimplifying to frame this topic in terms of regulation yes or no. Details and context matter.
+So we would be oversimplifying to frame this topic in terms of “regulation yes or no”.
+Details and context matter.
 And that is what makes this topic so complex and this session here so challenging.

-For all of us here on the panel I would like to do a small check and ask you for participants in the room whom of you deal with interconnection on an occasional basis.
+For all of us here on the panel I would like to do a small check and ask you, as the participants in the room: whom of you deal with interconnection on an occasional basis?

 Please briefly raise your hand so we get an understanding of who is here.

-Thank you very much.
-That is not so much people.
+Ok, thank you very much.
+That is not so many people.

 So one more thing to make the discussion a little bit more tangible.
 Also for those who have become interested in this topic more recently and that is I've picked, four examples of public norm setting from the survey and I will depict how survey participants have assessed them.
 Just to make it more tangible, this whole topic.

-First licensing requirements.
-And I'm quoting here licensing requirement.
-One participant said, led us to a decision to pull out of India and serve India from Singapore rather than deal with the internet service provider licensing requirement in India as most of the business is a content provider.
+First: licensing requirements.
+And I'm quoting here: “licensing requirements” one participant said “led us to a decision to pull out of India and serve India from Singapore rather than deal with the internet service provider licensing requirement in India as most of our business is a content provider.

 So here we can see practically a mismatch between regulation and best engineering practices from the perspective of this participant.